 Mahabaleshwar and Pune have almost concurrently served as the Summer houses of the Governor of Bombay.
 The Governors House at Mahabaleshwar known as the Terraces and rechristened as Giri Darshan is a relatively small building but nestled in the midst of forests, it is an ideal set-up to enjoy the beauty of the Sahyadri Hills.
 The Governor uses this building for a few weeks in summer and undertakes visits from here to the neighbouring places to monitor the progress of development projects and attend public functions.

 The Terraces was purchased in 1884 and added to the Government house properties in 1886.
 In 1932, the earlier residence of the Governor, the Bella Vista was discontinued in favour of the Terraces.
 It, however, seems that both houses were intermittently used, depending on the choice of every individual Governor.
 That is the reason why the Terraces had to undergo major renovation when the present Governor chose to reside at the Terraces.

 Charles Malet, the English Resident at the court of Sawai Madhavrao Peshwe, may have been the first European to set foot on the Mahabaleshwar hill but its importance as a health resort was noticed by Major Lodwick in the Bombay Courier of 1st May 1824.
-LodwicK concluded with a positive assertion:
+Lodwick concluded with a positive assertion:

-“There is abundant room for several parties who may be near or distance each other and Mahabillysir is capable of becoming form its centrical situation the resource of all who are in search of health, of pleasure, or of retirement, without much fear of disappointment and with power of returning home immediately, should duty call or expectation not be gratified.”
+“There is abundant room for several parties who may be near or distance each other and Mahabillysir is capable of becoming from its centrical situation the resource of all who are in search of health, of pleasure, or of retirement, without much fear of disappointment and with the power of returning home immediately, should duty call or expectation not be gratified.”